jkereako/REFrostedViewController/README.md

 # REFrostedViewController

 This is a simplified version of Romamn Efimov's REFrostedViewController.
+It is a great example of how to handle menu items in iOS.

-## Changes
+## Changes from original project

 - Deleted the categories `UIImage+REFrostedViewController` and `UIView+REFrostedViewController`
 - Changed the coding style to match the [NYT Objective-C style guide](https://github.com/NYTimes/objective-c-style-guide)
 - Replaced logic in `tableView:didSelectRowAtIndexPath:` with a custom segue.
 This does require some configuration to work properly, but in my opnion, it is easier to understand.
 - Compiled in hard-mode
+- Moved most of the view configurations to the Storyboard.

 iOS 7/8 style blurred view controller that appears on top of your view controller.